lonelyfluency/coppeliasim-pointcloud-ros2/README.md

 ## usage

+### point cloud visualization
 1. Open the pc_scene.ttt scene in coppeliasim. > Start simulation.

 2. Open another terminal to see ros2 topic or open rviz2 to visualize the point cloud.

+### mobile robot with lidar and obstacles.
+1. Open the mobile_pc.ttt scene in coppeliasim. > Start simulation.

+2. Open another terminal to see ros2 topic.
+Or open rviz2 to visualize the point cloud.

+3. Send control via ros2 to the leftMotorSpeed and rightMotorSpeed of the robot.